Unlock the essence of AnQiCMS template:{% if %}in the label-Symbol, say goodbye to annoying blank lines!

 {%- endif -%}

-After such processing, ifuser.isLoggedInresponse fortrueThe final generated HTML source code will become very concise:
+After such processing, ifuser.isLoggedInWithtruethe final HTML source code will become very concise:

 <p>欢迎回来,张三!</p>

-All newline characters and extraneous spaces have been precisely removed, thus avoiding unnecessary HTML redundancy and potential layout issues.This not only makes the generated HTML cleaner, but also helps to improve the page loading efficiency (although the improvement is negligible for small pages).
+All newline characters and extra spaces have been accurately removed, thus avoiding unnecessary HTML redundancy and potential layout issues.This not only makes the generated HTML cleaner, but also helps to improve the page loading efficiency (although the improvement is negligible for small pages).

-This technique can play a unique value in various template development scenarios:
+This little trick can play a unique role in various template development scenarios:

-• Generate non-HTML format contentIf you use AnQiCMS's template engine to generate plain text, JSON, XML, or CSS/JavaScript files, etc., in non-HTML formats, then precise control over whitespace is particularly important.Any extra newline or space may cause file format error or parsing failure.
+-Symbols can be put to use.
+For example, generate a descriptive text: - Generate non-HTML format contentIf you use AnQiCMS template engine to generate plain text, JSON, XML, or CSS/JavaScript files, precise control over whitespace characters is particularly important.Any extra newline or space may cause the file format error or parsing failure.

-2. When you generate non-HTML format content (such as JSON, XML), to avoid formatting errors.
+display: inline-blockThere are inexplicable tiny gaps between elements. - When you generate non-HTML format content (such as JSON, XML), to avoid format errors.

-Through flexible use of this simple yet powerful symbol, you will be able to better master the template engine of AnQiCMS and write more elegant, robust, and expected template code.
+By flexibly using this simple but powerful symbol, you will be able to better handle the AnQiCMS template engine and write more elegant, robust, and expected template code.

-A1:Of course not.-The symbol is a general mechanism used in AnQiCMS template engine to control whitespace characters, which can be applied to any control flow tag, such as{% for %}/{% macro %}/{% with %}English.
-As long as you want to eliminate any extra whitespace characters (including newline characters) that may be generated by a tag during rendering, you can add in the tag's start{%or end%}position-add the symbol.
+A1:Of course not.-The symbol is a universal mechanism used in the AnQiCMS template engine to control whitespace characters, it can be applied to any control flow tag, such as{% for %}/{% macro %}/{% with %}etc. If you want to eliminate any extra whitespace (including newline characters) that a tag may generate when rendering, you can add it at the beginning{%or at the end%}add it at-symbols.

 Q2: Use-Does the symbol affect page performance?

-A2:From a macro perspective, using-The impact of symbols on page performance is negligible, almost negligible.Its main purpose is to optimize the neatness and accuracy of the HTML source code layout.Although removing extra whitespace characters can indeed slightly reduce the size of the page file and save a little bandwidth, this saving usually will not bring significant performance improvement in modern network environments.-symbols has a negligible overhead.
-Therefore, you have no need to worry that it will become a performance bottleneck.
+A2:From a macro perspective, using-The impact of symbols on page performance is negligible, almost negligible.Its main purpose is to optimize the neatness and layout accuracy of the HTML source code.Although removing extra whitespace characters can indeed slightly reduce the size of the page file and save a little bandwidth, this saving usually does not bring significant performance improvement in modern network environments.Template engine processing during parsing-the symbol overhead is also very small.
+Therefore, you don't need to worry that it will become a performance bottleneck.

 Q3: Why do some inline elements always have a slight space between them in my page layout?

 A3:This is usually due to the default handling of 'whitespace' (including spaces, tabs, and newline characters) by the browser in the HTML source code.
-When you use CSS to set multiple block-level or inline elements todisplay: inline-blockat the time, these in HTML
+When you use CSS to set multiple block-level or inline elements todisplay: inline-blockwhen, these in HTML